TheDomcio/WonderfulPolishLanguage/README.md

 - [Językowe dylematy](http://www.jezykowedylematy.pl) - A website "for everyone who appreciates the correct Polish language" and also with interesting language facts.
 - [Obcy język polski](https://obcyjezykpolski.pl) - a very interesting blog about things related to the Polish language.
 You will also find [many interesting language quizzes here](https://obcyjezykpolski.pl/tematy/quiz-jezykowy/).
 - [Culture.PL](https://culture.pl/en) - Here you will find a lot of articles about things related to Poland and Polish language.
 They have a lot of cool articles about Polish literature and well-known literary authors.
-- [Anime24](https://anime24.pl/) - "The latest news from the anime world".
 - [Kwantowo](https://www.kwantowo.pl) - A very cool science blog that deals with physics, astronomy and rationality.
 A lot of things are presented in a very cool form.
 - [Histmag.org](https://histmag.org) - Nice website about history.
 - [Sekurak](https://sekurak.pl) - website dedicated to online security.